This post may contain affiliate links. Please read our disclosure policy.

 How To Make An Egg Wrap

-These step-by-step photos and instructions help you visualize how to make this egg wrap recipe.
+These step-by-step photos and instructions help you visualize how to make this easy egg wrap recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Roll and enjoy warm.
+- Roll the egg wrap and enjoy it warm.

 Expert Tips